Dave Levin: First World's Heavyweight Championship reign

-The next evening, Levin would travel north to Portland, Oregon to defeat former World's Champion Gun Sonnenberg in two straight falls.
+The next evening, Levin would travel north to Portland, Oregon, to defeat former World's Champion Gun Sonnenberg in two straight falls.

 Disappointed with the constant back and forth in the state of California and their promoter Lou Daro, Levin decided to leave California to face challenges across the United States.
 He would defend his championship in Chicago, Milwaukee, Detroit and Toronto over the course of two weeks and finally on August 1, an agreement was reached with Los Angeles promoter Lou Daro for a unification match between Vincent Lopez and Dave Levin to take place in an "open air stadium" on August 19 but Daro had a condition that Dave Levin first defeat Chief Little Wolf in the main event of his August 5 Olympic Auditorium show.
-Levin would defeat Little Wolf with ease in front of an impressive 7,500 fans.
-The unification match was set the next day to take place at Wrigley Field on August 19 and was listed as for the "World's Undisputed Heavyweight Wrestling Championship."
+Levin would defeat Little Wolf with ease in front of 7,500 fans.
+The unification match was set the next day to take place at Wrigley Field on August 19 and was listed as for the "World's Undisputed Heavyweight Wrestling Championship".

 In front of 20,000 fans, Dave Levin would defeat Vincent Lopez to become the undisputed World's Heavyweight Wrestling Champion.
 Levin would lose the first fall in 15 minutes and 35 seconds but then come back to claim the second on a disqualification after 25 minutes and 53 seconds.
 Both men came out exhausted but it was Levin using forearm smashes to win the third fall in 6 minutes and 11 seconds.
 Lopez cried foul but the independent referee assigned from Salt Lake City claimed there was no controversy.

 By this point Levin enjoyed being recognized in most of the continental United States and Canada as the undisputed World Heavyweight Champion but there was still one person who held a claim and that was Everett Marshall who held the National Wrestling Association World's Heavyweight Championship.

 Levin would defend his championship several times across California before heading back east.
 On September 1 promoter Pay Fabiani announced a match will take place between Dave Levin and Dean Detton in Philadelphia, so long as Levin made it back without losing the championship along the way.
 Dave earned victories over Gus Sonnenberg, Sammy Stein, Vincent Lopez, Pat Fraley, Freddy Meyer, and future World Champion Sandor Szabo.